shmeleved/Wizard_for_reservoir_simulation_models/README.md

 # Wizard for building maps and reports of reservoir simulation models

 The application allows you to:
-* read and decrypt the resulting hydrodynamic model calculation files (binary formats)
+* read and decrypt the resulting reservoir simulation model calculation files (binary formats)
 * automatically create development maps and upload them in exchange format (CPS-3)
 * upload various model reports (Excel, PowerPoint)
 * download the necessary data from the near-well zone